Healthy Homes Assessment Hospital Hill

 Hospital Hill Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory throughout Hospital Hill and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory throughout Hospital Hill and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that prove compliance with each Healthy Homes Standard that apply or will apply during the tenure of their rental properties.
+• Landlords and property managers must keep records of their the conformance to the Healthy Homes Standards that apply or will be in force during the tenure of their rental properties.

-• Property managers and private landlords must make sure their rental properties conform according to Healthy Homes Standards within 90 days of a new, renewed , or altered lease.
+• Private landlords and property managers must ensure their rental properties conform according to Healthy Homes Standards within 90 days of a new, renewed , or altered tenancy.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

 From 1 July 2024